MatthewRizzo/spotify_api_scraper/README.md

   * Breakadown playlist by albums
 * BETTER way to timeout token for user
 * Add the image of each playlist to the playlist table
+* better handle when track has feat artists

 ## Setup Guide
 1. This scrapper requires your Spotify account to have access to the Developer API's